 First of all, there’s a significant amount of LinkedIn Learning reviews that are disappointed with the lack of more advanced courses on the site.
 Students claim that beginner-oriented courses dominate the platform, and it’s very difficult to find something that’s a bit more advanced.
 Furthermore, quite a few people note that you could easily find other, free online course providers that would offer similar quality for free.

-LinkedIn Learning also offers students a month of free trial (you have to subscribe to a plan, though, so it isn’t as good as it sounds), offline course viewing options, LinkedIn Learning-exclusive certification (which, honestly, means nothing since it’s not accredited), quizzes, recommendations, and so on.
+LinkedIn Learning also offers students a month of free trial, offline course viewing options, LinkedIn Learning-exclusive certification, quizzes, recommendations, and so on.
 None of these features are unique to the site, but it’s still nice that they’re there.

 If you were to take a look at the majority of LinkedIn Learning reviews found online, you would probably notice that people aren’t all that happy with how the site deals with their pricing.